 Both subjectively and objectively, the results tend to be very positive.
 Thus, if you’re a suitable candidate for TUIP, you’re very likely to benefit significantly from the procedure.

-Males can experience lower urinary tract symptoms, even with a relatively small prostate.
+Some men may experience lower urinary tract symptoms, even with a relatively small prostate.
 Prostate surgery can be an option for these patients.
 But transurethral incision of the prostate (TUIP) is better than transurethral resection of the prostate (TURP) in mild BPH.
 It is not appropriate for prostate cancer and may not alleviate severe BPH symptoms.

 Candidates for TUIP are usually younger and feel worried about sexual health problems after surgery.
 They may also have fragile health and not be the right candidate for TURP.
 Either way, this procedure is very fast and has a lower risk of complications.
 If you’re a candidate for TUIP, the satisfaction score is very high, and you will likely feel much better after surgery.